-- 6. - (i) The Warden and Fellows may grant to any College Official Fellow (Statute III, cl.
-9), Fifty-Pound Fellow (Statute III, cl.
-10) or Emeritus Fellow (Statute III, cl.
-14) on his or her retirement a pension (additional to any provision made under clause 1 or clause 3 of this Statute) of such amount as they shall think fit, and from time to time alter the amount of any pension so provided.
-Every grant made under this clause shall be made under conditions to be prescribed by By-Law. - (ii) The Warden and Fellows may from time to time, by a resolution of a Stated General Meeting, grant to any retiring Chaplain of the College who shall have held his or her Chaplaincy, or successively and without interruption (no period less than a consecutive period of one year being reckoned as an interruption) two or more of such Chaplaincies for a period of not less than twenty years before attaining the normal age of retirement of Fellows, or such later age as the Warden and Fellows may for any special reason determine in any case, a pension of an amount not exceeding one-half of his or her emoluments when he or she vacated his or her Chaplaincy.
-For the purposes of this clause his or her emoluments shall be deemed to include the emoluments of any Fellowship held by him or her as Chaplain.
+- (i) The Warden and Fellows may grant to any Fellow elected under clause 9, 10 or 14 of Statute III on his retirement a pension (additional to any provision made under clause 1 or clause 3 of this Statute) of such amount as they shall think fit, and from time to time alter the amount of any pension so provided.
+Every grant made under this clause shall be made under conditions to be prescribed by By-Law. - (ii) The Warden and Fellows may from time to time, by a resolution of a Stated General Meeting, grant to any retiring Chaplain of the College who shall have held his Chaplaincy, or successively and without interruption (no period less than a consecutive period of one year being reckoned as an interruption) two or more of such Chaplaincies for a period of not less than twenty years before attaining the age of sixty-seven years, or such later age as the Warden and Fellows may for any special reason determine in any case, a pension of an amount not exceeding one-half of his emoluments when he vacated his Chaplaincy.
+For the purposes of this clause his emoluments shall be deemed to include the emoluments of any Fellowship held by him as Chaplain.